Rockefeller Differential Analyzer

-Designed by Vannevar Bush after he became director of the Carnegie Institution for Science in Washington DC, the Rockefeller Differential Analyzer (RDA) was an all-electronic version of the Differential Analyzer, which Bush had built at the Massachusetts Institute of Technology between 1928 and 1931.
+Designed by Vannevar Bush after he became director of the Carnegie Institution for Science in Washington DC, the Rockefeller Differential Analyzer (RDA) was an electro-mechanical version of the Differential Analyzer, which Bush had built at the Massachusetts Institute of Technology between 1928 and 1931.

-The RDA was operational in 1942, a year after the Zuse Z3.
-It was equipped with 2000 vacuum tubes, weight 100 tons, used 200 miles of wire, 150 motors and thousand of relays.
-According to historian Robin Boast, "the RDA (Rockefeller Differential Analyzer) was revolutionary, and later was considered to be one of the most important calculating machines of the Second World War."
+The RDA became operational in 1942.
+It contained 18 integrators split into three sections.
+Each section could work on a different problem, or they could be combined to handle larger problems.

+A system of gears allowed constants to be specified with up to four decimal places.
+The projected precision was 1 part in 10,000, and solutions accurate to 1 part in 25,000 were obtained for stable problems.

+The machine contained 2,000 vacuum tubes, used 200 miles of wire, 150 motors, several thousand relays, and weighed 100 tons.